 Step 6: Track Performance and ROI

-Use analytics tools to measure how your multilingual content is performing:
+Use analytics and attribution tools to measure how your multilingual content performs across regions and languages:

 Adjust your strategy based on real data to maximize profit.